dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Changelog:

 Version: 0.39a
+  Updated compound eye effect for high resolution Fixed the problem with Dungeon Heart background sound Updated reading keyboard in front view, also named some constants Fixed creature death kind "ice explosion" when creature is frozen Fixed shadows and lights affecting things
   Fixed distance computing required for certain shots to hit target Fixed imps to continue their jobs after they finish a part of it